RoiShukrun1/Tech-Tube/README.md

 ## Instruction to run (AndroidApp)

+1. Navigate to the following directory: 'server'
+2. enter: 'npm start'
-1. Navigate to the following directory: asp-tech-titans-app
+3. Navigate to the following directory: asp-tech-titans-app
-2. Add android emulator from version 9.0 and above
+4. Add android emulator from version 9.0 and above
-3. Add a configuration that runs the deafault activity and pair it to the emulator
+5. Add a configuration that runs the deafault activity and pair it to the emulator
-4. Run the App using the play button or by pressing shift+F10
+6. Run the App using the play button or by pressing shift+F10

 ## Be aware

 All of the mendatory features are working in both of the platforms, Including extra features along.
-Some of the extra features aren't fully inplemented, please ignore those.
+It possible that some of the extra features aren't fully inplemented, please ignore those.
+The feature for deleting a video in the Android app has been successfully implemented.
+Please note that the UI does not immediately reflect the deletion.
+However, if you return to the main page and then navigate back to 'My Channel', you will see that the video has been removed

 ## Basic instractions for the app and web
 - Registration: To create an account, navigate to the login screen and click on the "Create Account" link at the bottom of the page.